viewtool/I2C_Adapter/CodeBlocks_USB_I2C_MPU6050/README.md

 # I2C_MPU6050
-An CodeBlocks project for MPU6050.
+A CodeBlocks project for MPU6050.